alejio/alejio.github.io/content/insights/2026-01-11-fpl-ml-pipeline/index.md

 **What is the rule-based baseline?** Before building the ML pipeline, I used a simpler heuristic model: it weights recent form (last 5 gameweeks) at 70% and season averages at 30%, multiplied by team strength ratings and fixture difficulty.
 No learned parameters—just hand-tuned coefficients based on FPL domain knowledge.
 It serves as a sanity check: if the ML model can't beat simple heuristics, the added complexity isn't justified.

-RandomForest provides the best MAE as well as stable uncertainty quantification via tree ensemble variance; this is critical for captain selection where I want to identify high-ceiling players.
+RandomForest provides the best MAE as well as a useful dispersion signal via ensemble variance (helpful for riskier decisions like captaincy); this is critical for captain selection where I want to identify high-ceiling players.

 ### Validation Methodology: The Numbers Behind the Numbers